 Russkaya Cappella & Scottish Voices concert in memory of Stuart Campbell

-Russkaya Cappella, Scotland's Russian Choir, and Scottish Voices soloists paid tribute to the late Stuart Campbell in a concert at the University's Memorial Chapel.
+Russkaya Cappella, Scotland's Russian Choir, and Scottish Voices soloists will pay tribute to the late Stuart Campbell in a concert at UofG Memorial Chapel.

-The concert, which took place on 9 June 2018 at 6pm, consisted of music from the Russian choral repertoire and contemporary work by several of Dr Campbell’s peers, colleagues and former students.
-The concert was in aid of the Beatson Pebble Appeal.
+The concert, which takes place on 9 June 2018 at 6pm, will consist of music from the Russian choral repertoire and contemporary work by several of Dr Campbell’s peers, colleagues and former students.
+The concert is in aid of the Beatson Pebble Appeal.

 Scottish Voices is an ensemble of women’s voices (soloists, not choristers), under the musical direction of Graham Hair.

-Russkaya Cappella sang in the 1st and 3rd parts of the concert including a set of Sergey Rakhmaninoff’s pieces and also Nikolay Cherepnine and Sergey Prokofiyev compositions for the choir a cappella.
+Russkaya Cappella will sing in the 1st and 3rd parts of the concert including a set of Sergey Rakhmaninoff’s pieces and also Nikolay Cherepnine and Sergey Prokofiyev compositions for the choir a cappella.

-In the third part of the concert, under the direction of John Gormley, Russkaya Cappella sang two movements from Sergey Taneyev's cantata Ioann Damaskin and Kastalsky's Agnus Dei.
+In the third part of the concert, under direction of John Gormley, Russkaya Cappella will sing two movements from Sergey Taneyev's cantata Ioann Damaskin and Kastalsky's Agnus Dei.